Ayo-Awe/todo_api_golang/readme.md

 ## 🚀 Deployment

-This API is currently has a live deployment on [Render](https://render.com/).
+This API is currently has a live deployment on [Railway](https://railway.app/).
-Here is the API base url `https://go-todo-api.onrender.com/api/`
+Here is the API base url `https://golangtodo.up.railway.app/api/` or `todo.aweayo.tech/api`

 ## 🤝 Contributing